If you’re at the stage where you’ve found your dream home in France, this handy checklist will help with your move to France.

 1. Sort out your visa and healthcare requirements

 Post Brexit, moving to France from the UK requires a visa.
 There are different types of visa and you can find details of what’s required to apply for a visa from your relevant visa application centre in London, Manchester or Edinburgh.
 You’ll also need to go to an in-person interview at one of these centre.
 Typically it takes 2-3 months to process from start to finish.
+Read our comprehensive guide to French visa applications.

 Details can be found on the French Governments visa website in English: france-visas.gouv.fr.
 Once you arrive in France, you will need to validate your visa within 3 months (via the French Govt website: administration-etrangers-en-france.interieur.gouv.fr) and apply for a Carte de Sejour, also known as a titre de Sejour (resident’s card).
 This may require a medical and will require lots of documents (see point 3).